 - Provision of the checklist.
-IT companies provide a list of checklist to the client.
+The developer team provides a list of checklists to the client.
 It helps to track the progress of the work as expected.

 - No finalized budget.
 Each functionality requires a different time to complete.
 The client pays approved prices according to the time it takes to reach the milestone.

 - Unending disputes.
 The client and the developer team encounter disputes over the functionality which the client finds irrelevant to the checklist.
 It may require a certain time to settle the disputes.